-Muscle and joint pain might be a very common problem, but it's not one you would necessarily associate with stress and anxiety.
+Although muscle and joint pain are very common, these are not issues that you would necessarily associate with stress and anxiety.
 However, as I shall explore below, the two are intricately linked for a number of reasons.
 Anxiety can, for example:

 Here, I shall explore these six points in more detail and talk about what you can do to ease your symptoms.